Ickaser/MicrowaveLyoModeling/README.md

    This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

-2. Run all the scripts titled `scripts/tuning_[...].jl`.
-With one or two exceptions, each of these reads in two sets of experimental data, one for conventional and one for microwave-assisted lyophilization, then fits tuning parameters to that experimental data; each script will generate some outputs in `data/exp_pro`, including fit parameters, as well as some figures in `plots`.
-3. Run `scripts/comparing_RF_cases.jl`, which generates some comparative plots summarizing all of the experimental cases.

 You may notice that most scripts start with the commands:
 ```julia
 using DrWatson